 - AREA # 1 (Adjacent to the Competition Floor) - a.
-An area large enough to accommodate one set of athletes. - b.
-Athletes will focus and get ready to go to the competition floor. - AREA # 2 (Controlled access area) - a.
+An area large enough to accommodate one set of athletes - b.
+Athletes will focus and get ready to go to the competition floor - AREA # 2 (Controlled access area) - a.
 Athletes are given a minimum of 5 minutes for final preparations before moving to Area 1 - AREA # 3 (Uncontrolled access area) - a.
-Area for practice that is based upon availability.
+Area for practice that is based upon availability a.
+Solo, Two-Baton, Three-Baton, Artistic Twirl, X-Strut, Duet & Artistic Pairs

-12. COMPETITION PROCEDURES
+14. COMPETITION PROCEDURES